NachoColl/blockchain-web-services/docs/index.md

 ## Introduction

 The 1st generation of Blockchain (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later, a 2nd generation (aka Ethereum) stretched to countless scenarios through Smart Contracts.
-Today, a set of new initiatives is already pushing hard to support scalability and mature growth.
+Today, new initiatives are already pushing hard to support scalability and mature growth.

 But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem complexities, and challenges arise when discussing market adoption.